-Etruscans, the other, under the king's son Lydos changing their name (from 'Maeonians') in 'Lydians'.
-This fact is several times repeated, e.g. Hdt.
-7, 74: οἱ δὲ Λυδοὶ Μηίονες ἐκαλεῦντο τὸ πάλαι, ἐπὶ δὲ Λυδοῦ τοῦ "Ατυος ἔσχον τὴν ἑπωνυμίην, μεταβαλόντες τὸ οὔνομα ("The Lydians were earlier called Maeonians, but after Lydos the son of Atys they got their [present] name, changing their name."); cf. also 1, 7.
-The latter point requires explanation.
-That they were named after the prince is very doubtful: it is much probable that the name of the prince was coined to have an eponymous hero to explain the name 'Lydian'.
-But the story contains something remarkable.
-Why did the other half of the population change their name?
-This would have happened at the same time when the Etruscans left the country.
-So it seems as if the same event that caused the Etruscans to leave the country, was also the cause for (the event leading to) the change of the name of the other half of the population.
-This is well explained by my assumption that the other half also left the country, heading south, and settling elsewhere.
+Etruscans to leave the country, was also the cause for (the event leading to) the change of the name of the other half of the population.
+This is well explained by my assumption that the other half also left the country, heading south, and settling elsewhere (i.e. in classical Lydia).
 If they settled in a country called Lydia, they were of course called 'Lydians'.
 In this way the statement about the change of name can be accounted for.
-To put it shortly, the change of name suggests that they went to another country, as my hypothesis supposes.
+To put it briefly, the change of name suggests that they went to another country, as my hypothesis supposes.

 I wonder whether Homer gives evidence for Maeonia in the north.
-In B 866 the Tmôlos is mentioned, so Maeonia is thought in classical Lydia.
-But in $\Gamma$ 402 and $\Sigma$ 291 we find Φρυγίη καὶ Μηονίη (also in K 431 Phrygians and Maeonians are mentioned side by side).
+In B 866 the mountains Tmôlos is mentioned as located in Lydia, so Maeonia is classical Lydia.
+But in $\Gamma$ 402 and $\Sigma$ 291 we find $\Phi \rho \upsilon \gamma (\eta \kappa \alpha i) M \eta \upsilon \upsilon (\eta \kappa 431 Phrygians and Maeonians are mentioned side by side as well).
 Now in classical times this would be unthinkable: Phrygia is a large and mighty country, whereas Maeonia is small and insignificant.
 So the collocation must date from a time when the two were comparable.
-Also Phrygia in the Iliad seems to be only the land in the north (the Sangarios is mentioned, further nothing): its southern extension is simply not in view.
-This may imply that Maeonia is also a land in the north (of roughly the same importance as Phrygia).
-But it cannot be excluded that the expression, or the idea, Phrygia and Lydia, dates from a (very recent) time when Phrygia had become less strong and when Lydia was growing in strength, so that both were comparable; Maeonia would then be just the traditional name for Lydia.
+Also Phrygia in the Iliad seems to be only the land in the north (the Sangarios is mentioned, nothing else): its southern extension is simply not in view.
+This may imply that Maeonia is also a land in the north, of roughly the same importance as Phrygia.
+But it cannot be excluded that the expression, or the idea, Phrygia and Lydia, dates from a (very recent) time when Phrygia had become less strong and when Lydia was growing in strength, so that both were comparable; Maeonia would then be just the traditional name for Lydia.$